-- In a medium bowl, mash bananas then mix in yogurt, milk, eggs and vanilla.
+- In a medium bowl, mash bananas.
+Then mix in the yogurt, milk, eggs and vanilla extract.

-- Create a small hole in the dry ingredients and pour the liquid ingredients in.
+- Create a small well in the dry ingredients and pour the liquid ingredients in.

-- Stir until just combined, do not over mix.
+- Stir until just combined, but do not over-mix.

-- Pour into muffin tin and bake for 20-22 minutes until golden brown and baked all the way through.
+- Pour into muffin tin and bake for 20-22 minutes until golden brown and a toothpick inserted comes out clean.

-Substitute 1 1/2 cup dairy free milk instead of milk + yogurt for a dairy free version.
-Be sure to use dairy free chocolate chips as well.
+Substitute 1 ½ cup dairy-free milk instead of milk and yogurt for a dairy-free version.
+Be sure to use dairy-free chocolate chips as well.